 There’s a general feeling here that the quietness leads to more concentration on what’s important, and that the greater difficulty in finding the galleries helps to sort the more serious enthusiast from the casual thrill-seeker.
 There are already at least 50 arts businesses, but they are still spread over a large area with much industry and some ordinary village life in between.
 Most galleries offer little maps (also found on their websites) that show their geographical relationship to others, and staff are happy to point the way to their competitors.

 However, Cǎochǎngdì’s legal status has long been ambiguous, and in April 2010 it became one of what China Daily listed as 13 art districts under threat, with many residences receiving demolition notices.
-So far none of the large, purpose-built galleries has disappeared, but conversions by individual artists of houses and factory spaces (often without electricity or running water) have been intermittently targeted by the authorities, with large-scale evictions reported in August 2017.
+In July 2019 the first of three phases of demolition of ‘illegal structures’ began, with conversions by individual artists of houses and factory spaces (often without electricity or running water) particularly targeted.
 A site so close to the Airport Expressway is too juicy an opportunity for the developers, and a certain rumoured ambiguity as to whether the village is officially part of Běijīng or not will no doubt help them get their way.
 There are already large residential and commercial developments on the other side of the expressway.

 ▶ Cǎochǎngdì Yìshù Qū, gps 39º59’95.2” N, 116º30’05.3” E. around 11am–6.30pm, Tue–Sun. b to 南皋乡政府: 402,418, 688, 851, 973.